yuexiaofeng/yuexiaofeng.github.io/_posts/2022-05-07-ai-notes-pca.md

 ![var_w](../assets/images/20220507/var_w.png)

 In this 2D case, `w` only has 2 coordinates.
-But if we expand `w` to N, then we'd have
+But if we expand `w` to n-dimensional, we'd have

 ![var_wn](../assets/images/20220507/var_wn.png)